This nine-workshop series prepares managers to effectively manage employee performance.

-This class comprises three half-day classes.
-The first two classes explore the PARTNER model of developing effective performance programs with employees in a collaborative manner.
-The last session allows you to practice writing employee performance programs with assistance from colleagues and instructors from the program.
+This class is split into two half-day classes.
+The two classes explore the PARTNER model of developing effective performance programs with employees in a collaborative manner.

-This full-day class will help you determine and address the root causes of poor performance, understand the accountability cycle and how to help your employees through the cycle by creating clear agreements.
+This half-day class will help you determine and address the root causes of poor performance, understand the accountability cycle and how to help your employees through the cycle by creating clear agreements.

-This full-day class will teach you how to avoid the pitfalls of giving feedback to employees by utilizing an effective model that ensures clarity and increases the probability of behavior change.
+This half-day class will teach you how to avoid the pitfalls of giving feedback to employees by utilizing an effective model that ensures clarity and increases the probability of behavior change.